Safe Care at Rush:

 The Rush Day Hospital program provides individualized treatment within a dynamic, intensive group process focused on assisting individuals to better manage the symptoms of their illnesses as well as other aspects of their lives.
 Through their work, patients achieve a better sense of competence and improve their ability to function in their life roles.

-An individual can seek treatment through the Rush Day Hospital at any stage of psychiatric illness, as long as 24-hour-a-day supervision is not required.
-Treatment may begin with the Partial Hospitalization Program.
-As patients achieve higher levels of functioning that still require intervention beyond individual therapy, they may choose alternate programming such as the Intensive Outpatient Program or group therapy.
+An individual can seek treatment through the Rush Day Hospital at any stage of psychiatric illness, as long as 24-hour a day supervision is not required.
+The programs provide individuals with the opportunity to participate in the intensity of setting most appropriate for their needs.
+Treatment may begin in a Partial Hospitalization Program (PHP) and, as patients achieve higher levels of functioning but may still require intervention beyond individual therapy, they may choose alternate programming such as an Intensive Outpatient Program (IOP) or Group Therapy.

-- The Partial Hospitalization Program is designed to provide an alternative to or a transition from treatment on an inpatient unit for individuals who do not need the security of 24-hour monitoring.
-PHP allows for a combination of group psychotherapy, medication management, psychotherapy, and activity programs to meet the needs of individuals with a variety of serious disturbances in their mental well-being, which may prevent them from adequately functioning in their vocational, school, home or social settings.
+PHP is designed to provide an alternative to or a transition from treatment on an inpatient unit for individuals who do not need the security of 24-hour monitoring.
+PHP allows for a combination of group psychotherapy, medication management, psychoeducation and activity programs to meet the needs of individuals with a variety of serious disturbances in their mental well-being, which may prevent them from adequately functioning in their vocational, school, home or social settings.

-Treatment is provided by a staff that includes a psychiatrist, nurses, a case manager, social workers, expressive art therapists and recreational therapists.
+Treatment is provided by a staff that includes a psychiatrist, nurses, a case manager, social workers and expressive art therapists.
 Together, they develop individualized treatment plans for patients based on their particular needs and goals.